putyourlightson/craft-sprig/README.md

 <input type="text" name="username" value="">
 ```

-We can now add reactivity by adding the `sprig` attribute to any elements that should be triggered on certain events.
+Nothing special so far, but now we can make the component reactive by adding the `sprig` attribute to any elements that should be triggered on certain events.

 ```twig
 {#-- _components/username.twig --#}